 The first thing I always hear from real estate investors and real estate investing blogs is that you should only be investing locally, or “in your own backyard”.

 This stems from the notion that because you are most familiar with the area you live in, you have the best idea of where and how to invest there compared to an area that you have never been to before.
 This logically makes sense, but there are major issues with this line of thinking.
 Read on to find out why.

 The issue with local knowledge

-The biggest issue with local knowledge is that it's based purely on luck.
+The biggest issue with local knowledge is that it is based purely on luck.

 What if you happen to be living in a neighborhood with zero good deals and negative appreciation over the past 5 years?
 Are you fated to never be a successful real estate investor because you happen to lie there?